fenok/galaxis/packages/core/README.md

 #### `client.fetchQuery()`

 Fetch the query.
-If the `fetchPolicy` is `cache-only`, the returned promise will be immediately rejected.
-Otherwise, this method will always create a network request.
+This method will always create a network request.

 ```typescript
 const result = client.fetchQuery(query);